Vaillancourt Fountain: Water feature

 On August 15, 2017, water was restored to the fountain as a test run, with the intention that it stay on until November, when the ice rink would reopen.
-The water has been dyed with the 'Blue Lagoon' aquatic dye to control the growth of algae and bacteria.
-The nontoxic aquatic dye attenuates the penetration of light into the water, and tints the water blue.
+The water was dyed with the 'Blue Lagoon' aquatic dye to control the growth of algae and bacteria.
+The nontoxic aquatic dye attenuated the penetration of light into the water, and tinted the water blue.
 The pumps failed in June 2024, leaving the fountain dry with an estimated US $3 million replacement cost.